China Southern Airlines: Services

-Economy Class features a seat and a 9-inch personal TV.
+Economy class features a seat and a 9-inch personal TV.
 It also has a multi-adjustable headrest.

-China Southern also offers Premium Economy class, which is more spacious than Economy class.
+China Southern also offers Premium Economy class, which is more spacious than economy class.
 In most aircraft, the seats are 35–37 in, compared to 31 in in Economy.
-The Boeing 777-300ERs however, are equipped with fixed-shell premium economy seats similar to those seen on Air France's Boeing 777s.
+The Boeing 777-300ERs, however, are equipped with fixed-shell premium economy seats similar to those seen on Air France's Boeing 777s.

 Sky Pearl Club

 China Southern Airlines's frequent-flyer program is called Sky Pearl Club (明珠俱乐部 (明珠俱樂部, Míngzhū Jùlèbù, ming4 zyu1 keoi1 lok6 bou6)).
-The Sky Pearl Club allows its members earn FFP mileage not only flying China Southern domestic segments but also on flights of other codeshare member airlines.
+The Sky Pearl Club allows its members to earn FFP mileage not only by flying China Southern domestic segments, but also by flying routes of other codeshare member airlines.
 Additionally, Sky Pearl Club members can earn and use mileage on partnered Sichuan Airlines, China Eastern Airlines, and China Airlines flights.
-Membership of Sky Pearl Club is divided into three tiers: Sky Pearl Gold Card, Sky Pearl Silver Card and Sky Pearl Member Card.
+Membership of Sky Pearl Club is divided into four tiers: Sky Pearl Gold Card, Sky Pearl Silver Card, Sky Pearl Member Card and Little Pearl On The Palm Card, the first three tier are available for all adult members, but Little Pearl On The Palm Card is only available for members aged 2–11.